DuPage County Child Support Attorneys

 For divorcing couples, child support is often a central issue.
 Both parents are responsible for supporting the children, and the support arrangement should reflect the best interests of the child.
 Couples can often reach an amicable agreement outside of court.
 However, in circumstances when one party is being uncooperative, litigation may be necessary.
 In either case, to make sure your interests are protected, it is important to be represented by a family law attorney with strong negotiation skills and extensive litigation experience.

-At Mevorah Law Offices LLC, our child support attorneys have been serving clients in Chicago and the western suburbs for over 35 years.
-We understand the need to ensure your children are taken care of, and we are honest, approachable and aggressive advocates for your interests.
+At Mevorah & Giglio Law Offices, our child support attorneys have been serving clients in Chicago's western suburbs for over 40 years.
+We understand the need to ensure your children are taken care of, and we are honest, approachable, and aggressive advocates for your interests.
 Our attorneys put our vast experience to work to provide a comprehensive solution tailored to meet the specific needs of our clients.

 - The financial needs of the custodial parent;